razrotenberg/Arpeggino/README.md

 ## Tutorial: Step Two - Configuring the Arpeggios

 Now that we have successfully played some arpeggios, it's time for us to start configuring them.

+Here's a video on [YouTube](https://youtu.be/RrJOeYbTeBo) demonstrating what we will achieve in this step of the tutorial.

 As listed [here](#what-is-arpeggino), every aspect of the arpeggio can be configured and changed.
 Therefore, we are going to have an I/O control for every configuration parameter.